qir-alliance/.github/Project_Organization.md

 The Steering Committee is the body that is responsible for governing the Project, coordinating Working Groups, and managing assets.
-No more than two delegates from a Steering Committee member organization can attend a Steering Committee meeting.
+No more than two delegates from each organization can attend a
+Steering Committee meeting.

 ### 3.2.
 Chairperson